Michael A. Wheeler

 Michael A. Wheeler (born July 25, 1943) has taught negotiation at Harvard Business School in its MBA program, executive courses, and, more recently, its digital learning platform HBX.
 His work focuses on negotiation pedagogy, improvisation in complex dynamic processes, ethics and moral decisionmaking, and a range of alternative dispute resolution (ADR) processes.
 For twenty years he was the Editor in Chief of Negotiation Journal, published by the Program on Negotiation at Harvard Law School.
-As a LinkedIn Influencer, he has more than 200,000 followers.
-As a negotiation advisor, Wheeler has counseled corporate clients, trade organizations, and government agencies on issues in the United States and abroad.

 Early life and education

 Wheeler grew up in Gloucester, Massachusetts, where he still lives.
 He earned a BA in American Studies from Amherst College, a JD from Boston University, and an LLM in Public Policy Analysis from Harvard Law School.

 Career

 Teacher

 Wheeler has taught at Harvard Business School since 1993—first as a Visiting Professor, and then as a Professor of Management.
 He was awarded a chair—endowed by the MBA Class of 1952 —which he held until 2013.
 Since then he has continued his teaching at HBS as a Senior Fellow.
 He previously served as faculty chair of the school's first-year MBA program, where he taught its required course on negotiation.
 He has also been a visiting professor at Harvard Law School, Harvard Kennedy School of Government, Politecnico di Torino (Facolta di Architettura), and University of Colorado Law School.